Please read the following information before accessing the online application at the bottom of the page.

 Supervision of Tutors

-The UTC continually strives to improve our tutoring services through direct supervision of our tutors.
-All tutors will be observed by a UTC supervisor during actual tutoring sessions throughout the semester.
+The UTC continually strives to improve our tutoring services through direct supervision of our tutors during tutoring sessions.
 The sole purpose of observations is to improve the tutor’s performance.